LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 This might be how a given platform exposes a custom context.
 In this case we assume it has no threads of its own and has to take over the main thread through a `drive_chunk()` operation that can be looped until it returns `0`.

-TODO: This uses try_on_empty, which isn't defined.
-Another way of doing it would be assume this is single threaded so we don't actually care about completion of the async_scope or we replace the structure with a let_async_scope to nest it properly

 ```c++
 using namespace std::execution;